vertcitron/vue-avatar-component/readme.md

 # vue-avatar-component

+## I'm really sorry, but I no longer bandwith to maintain this project, which begins to be well outdated.
+Don't hesitate to fork and make your own if you need it...

 This vue.js component provide a simple way to generate rounded and colored avatar stickers to use in your applications.

 If you just provide a name to the component, i will show a colored patch showing the provided name's initials.
 Its color is depending and is unique for each given name.